iandailis/Palettizer/README.md

 # How to use:

+1) Get all the required libraries (scikit-image and sklearn) by running "pip install -r requirements.txt"
-1) Run "main.py" with python3
+2) Run "main.py" with python3
-2) Follow the instructions in the terminal.
+3) Follow the instructions in the terminal.
 There are two provided images to try out.
-3) Look at the generated output image in the generated folder and decide if the settings were good enough.
+4) Look at the generated output image in the generated folder and decide if the settings were good enough.
-4) Put the generated folder into your main project directory and add the three sv files to your project.
+5) Put the generated folder into your main project directory and add the three sv files to your project.
-5) Instantiate the <picture_name>_mapper module
+6) Instantiate the <picture_name>_mapper module

 # Things to note: